 If your district requires more detail in your lessons, find ways to take less time.
 For example, you can try to share responsibility with a team member for lesson plan writing.
 You can also create a simple template that can be copy and pasted every week.
 Instead of typing everything out on your lesson plans, you can include links to videos and activities you are using.

 Need help staying organized?
-Grab my free digital planner to help by clicking on the image below:
+Grab my free digital planner to help by signing-up below:

 Tip 3: Fuel Your Body